StephenCavender/blog-jekyll/_posts/2021-04-10-react-native-svg.md

 ## Getting Started

 To begin we'll need a React Native application to add SVGs to.
-I started a new one in my [examples repo](https://gitlab.com/stephen.cavender/react-native-examples) under `svg` with the `npx react-native init PROJECTNAME` command.
-An existing app will work as well but we'll have to check version compatibility.
+Either create a new one with the `npx react-native init PROJECTNAME` command or use existing app but you'll have to check version compatibility.
 Our next step is to fire up the app.
 I run `npm run start` which just calls `react-native start`.
 Now metro is running in this terminal and we need to open a new terminal.
 In the new terminal let's fire up the app in either iOS or Android.
 I started with Android so I ran `npm run android` which just runs `react-native run-android`.
 Now we have an Android emulator running our app!
 Here's a screenshot of where we're at on Android:

 ![Initial Screen](/assets/images/posts/react-native-svg/init.png 'Initial Screen'){:width="200px"}
 {: style="text-align: center;"}